flatiron/socketful/README.md

 # Experimental / Unreleased

-# sockful
+# socketful

 Creates [socket.io](http://socket.io) servers and event maps for [resourceful](http://github.com/flatiron/resourceful) resources.
 Can be used as a stand-alone module or as a [Flatiron](http://github.com/flatiron/) plugin.

 # Explanation

-The sockful project removes the process of writing boilerplate socket.io event mapping code for interacting with  [resourceful](http://github.com/flatiron/resourceful) resources. sockful uses <a href="http://en.wikipedia.org/wiki/Reflection_(computer_programming)">reflection</a> to reflect a socket.io server interface which maps all the socket.io events needed to perform basic [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations with [resourceful](http://github.com/flatiron/resourceful). sockful also has the ability to expose additional arbitrary <a href="#remote">remote resource methods</a> in socket.io
+The socketful project removes the process of writing boilerplate socket.io event mapping code for interacting with  [resourceful](http://github.com/flatiron/resourceful) resources. socketful uses <a href="http://en.wikipedia.org/wiki/Reflection_(computer_programming)">reflection</a> to reflect a socket.io server interface which maps all the socket.io events needed to perform basic [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations with [resourceful](http://github.com/flatiron/resourceful). socketful also has the ability to expose additional arbitrary <a href="#remote">remote resource methods</a> in socket.io

-Through the removal of this boilerplate code, sockful creates a robust, standardized, and re-usable socket.io interface for any [resourceful](http://github.com/flatiron/resourceful) resource.
+Through the removal of this boilerplate code, socketful creates a robust, standardized, and re-usable socket.io interface for any [resourceful](http://github.com/flatiron/resourceful) resource.

 # Installation

-     npm install sockful
+     npm install socketful

 # Usage

 ## As a Flatiron Plugin

-To use sockful as a <a href="http://github.com/flatiron/flatiron">Flatiron</a> plugin you will have to:
+To use socketful as a <a href="http://github.com/flatiron/flatiron">Flatiron</a> plugin you will have to:

  - Define resource(s) in your Flatiron app
- - Use the sockful plugin in your Flatiron app
+ - Use the socketful plugin in your Flatiron app
- - Set `sockful=true` on the resource to let Flatiron know to expose it
+ - Set `socketful=true` on the resource to let Flatiron know to expose it

-Here is a code example of using sockful as a Flatiron plugin: <a href="https://github.com/flatiron/sockful/blob/master/examples/app.js">https://github.com/flatiron/sockful/blob/master/examples/app.js</a>
+Here is a code example of using socketful as a Flatiron plugin: <a href="https://github.com/flatiron/socketful/blob/master/examples/app.js">https://github.com/flatiron/socketful/blob/master/examples/app.js</a>

 ## As a stand-alone server

-To use sockful as a stand-alone server you will have to:
+To use socketful as a stand-alone server you will have to:

  - Define resource(s)
- - Create a new server based on the resource(s) using `sockful.createServer`
+ - Create a new server based on the resource(s) using `socketful.createServer`

-Here is a code example of using sockful as a stand-alone server: <a href="https://github.com/flatiron/sockful/blob/master/examples/server.js">https://github.com/flatiron/sockful/blob/master/examples/server.js</a>
+Here is a code example of using socketful as a stand-alone server: <a href="https://github.com/flatiron/socketful/blob/master/examples/server.js">https://github.com/flatiron/socketful/blob/master/examples/server.js</a>

 ## Core Socket.io Mappings

-  By default, `sockful` will map all `Resourceful` methods in the following signature:
+  By default, `socketful` will map all `Resourceful` methods in the following signature:

 ```js
 server.on(resource, action, payload, callback);